 Turquoise lakes, mirrored pools, and circles of peaks all around!
 The hike to Gwillim Lakes goes from ‘impressive’ to ‘fantastically incredible’ and doesn’t stop there!
+This is one of the region’s best hikes and a worthwhile backpacking destination for a weekend in alpine paradise.

 Up to Drinnon Lake